ervandew/eclim/doc/content/guides/install.rst

-Now that you have eclim installed, the next step is to familiarize yourself with at least the core set of commands that eclim provides, all of which are found at the index of the eclim :ref:`documentation <vim/index>`.
+Now that you have eclim installed, the next step is to familiarize yourself with at least the core set of commands that eclim provides, all of which are found at the index of the eclim :doc:`documentation </vim/index>`.

-After doing that you can then proceed to :ref:`getting started guide
+After doing that you can then proceed to :doc:`getting started guide
-<gettingstarted>`.
+</gettingstarted>`.

 Upgrading